You’re here because you want to get the lowdown on rice.

 - Follow our 10-level nutrition system at your own pace

 - What you need to know about weight loss and healthy eating

 - 3 Simple rules we follow every day to stay on target

-For those wanting to nerd out, welcome to the full coverage of the 2016 Rice-idential elections!
+For those wanting to nerd out, welcome to the full coverage of the upcoming Rice-idential elections!

 Our candidate Brown Rice is running on a platform of more micronutrients for every citizen, something White Rice can’t claim.